mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 Octopus Energy is giving me the chance to use everything I've learned in my 24+ years of professional software development to build out [Kraken](https://octopusenergy.group/kraken-technologies), our customer-focused retail energy platform.
 They have given me the opportunity to help save the planet for my daughter and all the other kids.

-Ultimately, Octopus Energy has turned me into a superhero.
+To put it as simply as possible, Octopus Energy has turned me into a superhero.
+How awesome is that?

 ![/images/super_octo.png](/images/super_octo.png)